10X Sale

 3. Non-Verbal

 Non-verbal communication is sending information without the use of words.
-It is mostly through one’s body language, gestures, eye-contacts, appearance, pitch and tone of one’s voice etc. one can communicate huge amount of feelings and emotions.
+It is mostly through one’s body language, gestures, eye-contact, appearance, pitch and tone of one’s voice etc. one can communicate a lot of feelings and emotions.

 They say, “It is important to understand what has not been said explicitly”.